KoKoLates/waypoint-plugin/README.md

 </div>
 <br>

-After configuring the waypoints, simply click the 'publish' button, and the /waypoints topic will be published.
+After configuring the waypoints, simply click the `Publish Waypoints` button, and the `/waypoints` topic will be published.
 By subscribing to this topic from another controller node, the navigation functionality can be implemented seamlessly.
 This process ensures that the waypoints are effectively communicated between the components, facilitating the smooth execution of navigation tasks.
 <br>
 <div align="center">
   <img src="./image/image2.png" alt="image02" width="800">